iron-io/docs/worker/getting_started/index.md

 zip -r myworker.zip .
 {% endhighlight %}

-Then upload the zip you just created:
+Then upload the zip you just created.
+You'll notice this command needs you to specify a Docker Image even though you are not using Docker.
+This is because Iron will still execute your task in a container and needs this information to properly run:

 {% highlight bash %}
 iron worker upload [--zip myworker.zip] --name myworker DOCKER_IMAGE [COMMAND]